Skip to main content

 Room Damages determined to be “at fault” of the Resident due to negligence will be billed at the cost of repair.

-Appeals of any damage charges must be received by University Housing Services via e-mail (ResidenceLifeAppeals@ilstu.edu) within 15 days from the date of written notification that such charges have been assessed.
+Appeals of any damage charges must be received by University Housing Services via e-mail (ResidenceLifeAppeals@ilstu.edu ) within 15 days from the date of written notification that such charges have been assessed.
 Appeals postmarked or received after 15 days from the date of written notification of charges will not be accepted or reviewed.

 The University assumes no responsibility or liability for the personal property of students.
 This includes, but is not limited to, damage, loss, fire, water damage, theft, flooding, etc. Students desiring this kind of protection must make their own arrangements for renter’s insurance.

+Students wishing to loft their bed may only use those lofting kits owned and provided by the University and are strongly encouraged to use the safety rail offered with all lofting kits.
 Students who choose to use lofting kits and/or otherwise alter their beds through bunking and/or height adjustments, voluntarily assume all dangers and risks associated with such use including risks of serious injury and death that may result from choosing not to utilize the provided safety rail or otherwise adjusting their bed.
 The student waives and releases the University from any claims, demands, actions, or causes of action for costs, expenses, or damages to personal property, or personal injury, or illness, paralysis, or death, arising from or related to using a loft, and/or otherwise adjusting their bed, and student agrees to hold harmless and indemnify the University for any loss or damage arising from or related to student’s use of a loft or any other modification to their bed.

-I. Solicitation
+K. Solicitation

 J. Appliances, Cooking, and Food Storage

-The following items are not permitted to be used or stored in the student rooms or any other area of the residence halls: any internal combustion engine, any acids, automobile batteries, halogen lamps, gasoline, firearms or other weapons, fireworks, water beds, or other water-filled furniture.
-Due to health standards and possible inconvenience to other residents, no animals (except for animals approved by Student Access & Accommodation Services), birds, or pets of any kind other than fish are to be housed or kept in the residence halls.
-Weight-lifting equipment and devices, musical instruments equipped with amplifying devices, and instruments that disturb other residents may be used only in those areas of the residence halls so designated.
-They may not be used in student rooms.
+Items not permitted to be used or stored in the student rooms, or any other area of the residence halls and apartments include but are not limited to any internal combustion engine, any acids, automobile batteries, candles, halogen lamps, gasoline, firearms or other weapons, fireworks, water beds or other water-filled furniture.
+Heat-producing appliances such as coffee pots (except for single-serve auto shut-off coffee makers-i.e., Keurig), hot pots, personal microwaves, air fryers, and candle warmers are not allowed in residence hall student rooms but are allowed in University Apartment kitchens.
+Due to health standards and possible inconvenience to other residents, no animals (except for animals necessary as approved by Student Access and Accommodation Services), birds, or pets of any kind other than fish (limited to a 10-gallon tank) are to be housed or kept in University Housing.

 M. Subletting and Unauthorized Use of Rooms